 A winner of the Metropolitan Opera Competition’s New York District, Jessica Grigg was a Finalist in the National Opera Association Competition, a finalist in the New York City NATS competition and a winner of the Operafest NH!
 Competition.

-This season, Jessica will be joining Salt Marsh Opera for their production of Gianni Schicchi and she debuted at Carnegie Hall in Vivaldi's Gloria.
-She enjoyed performances of Siberia with Teatro Grattacielo, toured the role of Isabella in Gotham Chamber Opera’s production of D. Catan’s, Rappaccini’s Daughter, and was the alto soloist in Opera Naples’ semi-staged production of Mendelssohn’s Elijah.
-This past season Jessica performed with the Little Opera Theatre of New York and debuted with Cape Cod Opera as Carmen in a series of concerts.
+This season, Jessica will be joined maestro James Meader with DCINY at Carnegie Hall for a concert of Dan Forrest's Jubilate Deo.
+She debuted last summer with Salt Marsh Opera in their production of Gianni Schicchi and with DCINY at Carnegie Hall in Vivaldi's Gloria.
+Jessica toured the role of Isabella in Gotham Chamber Opera’s production of D. Catan’s, Rappaccini’s Daughter, returned to Teatro Grattacielo in their production of Siberia, and was the alto soloist in Opera Naples’ semi-staged production of Mendelssohn’s Elijah.
+Jessica performed with the Little Opera Theatre of New York and debuted with Cape Cod Opera as Carmen in a series of concerts.
 She sang the title role in Orfeo with Five Words in a Line in New York and performed with the Boston Landmarks Orchestra Concert Series in Boston and with Opera Providence in Rhode Island.
-Jessica debuted with New Jersey’s Verismo Opera Company as Maddalena in Rigoletto and recorded Dag Gabrielsen’s opera All Three Acts of a Sad Play for New York City Opera’s VOX 2011 Festival.
+She also recorded Dag Gabrielsen’s opera All Three Acts of a Sad Play for New York City Opera’s VOX 2011 Festival.

 The Buffalo News

 As Carmen with Julius Rudel and the Buffalo Philharmonic: “As Carmen, mezzo Jessica Grigg

 sang with a vibrant quality and dark tone, a wholly believable seductress . . .”